NWH Vehicle Physics 2

 Property Description

 Max Lean Angle AnimationCurve defining maximum lean angle (degrees) by speed (m/s).
-Default: 33 degrees.
+Default: 43 deg low speed easing to 40 deg.
+Runtime-capped by atan(μ) when grip-limited.
 Street bikes: 35-45 deg, Sport bikes: 45-55 deg, Racing bikes: 55-65 deg

 Lean Angle Max Delta AnimationCurve defining how quickly lean can change (degrees/second) by speed (m/s).
 Default: 220 deg/s at 0 m/s, 100 deg/s at 90 m/s